E-r-1-c/networking-labs/01-layer2-switching/04-layer2-security-hardening/README.md

 ![Port Security Verification](./images/01-port-security.png)

-The output confirmed:

-- Port Security was enabled
-- The maximum MAC address count was set to one
-- Sticky MAC learning was active
-- Shutdown violation mode was configured
-- The authorized MAC address was learned
+The output confirmed that Port Security was enabled, the port was limited to one MAC address, sticky learning was active, and shutdown violation mode was configured.

 ---

-### Port Security Violation Test
+### Port Security Violation

-An unauthorized device was introduced on the protected port after the authorized MAC address had already been learned.
+An unauthorized device was introduced after the authorized MAC address had already been learned.

 ![Port Security Violation](./images/02-port-security-violation.png)

-The switch detected the unauthorized MAC address and placed `Fa0/2` into an err-disabled state.
+The switch detected the unauthorized MAC address and placed `Fa0/2` into an err-disabled state, preventing the device from accessing the network.

-This confirmed that unauthorized devices could not access the network through the protected port.

 ---

-### DHCP Snooping Verification
+### DHCP Snooping

-DHCP Snooping was verified with:

 ```cisco
 show ip dhcp snooping